-Bonus shares are additional shares given by the company to existing shareholders, free of cost.
+Bonus shares are additional shares the company gives to existing shareholders, free of cost.
 Shareholders can transact these shares in the secondary market to meet liquidity requirements.

 There are certain situations when a company is unable to pay a dividend in cash, because of a possible shortage of liquid funds, despite having a profitable turnover.
 In such cases, the company issues bonus shares to the current shareholders instead of paying the dividend in cash.
 Bonus shares are issued as new or additional shares, free of cost and in proportion to the shares and dividends held by the shareholder.